SheikhDeveloper/recsys_course/week03_candgen/homework/README.md

 3. Train the model to predict whether they will be in the final top-N shown candidates using only user and source CG information

 ### SLIM Optimizer (2 points)
 Since Python libraries don't have coordinate descent implementations with arbitrary linear constraints, implementing the model as described in the paper requires writing your own optimizer.
-However, a pure Python implementation would be EXRTREMELY slow.
+However, a pure Python implementation would be EXTREMELY slow.

 If you're feeling ambitious, you can implement your own SLIM-specific coordinate descent optimizer using a lower-level language (or `Cython`/`Numba`).
 This can earn you up to 2 additional points, depending on the implementation quality.
 Implementation hints are provided in the bonus task section.